leeper/surveyexpcourse/index.md

 #### Readings

- - **Required**: Schuldt, J. P., Konrath, S. H., and Schwarz, N. 2011. "'Global Warming' or 'Climate Change'?: Whether the Planet is Warming Depends on Question Wording." *Public Opinion Quarterly* 75: 115-124.
+ - Schuldt, J. P., Konrath, S. H., and Schwarz, N. 2011. "'Global Warming' or 'Climate Change'?: Whether the Planet is Warming Depends on Question Wording." *Public Opinion Quarterly* 75: 115-124.
- - **Required**: Banerjee, A., Green, D. P., McManus, J., and Pande, R. (2014).
+ - Banerjee, A., Green, D. P., McManus, J., and Pande, R. (2014).
 "Are poor voters indifferent to whether elected leaders are criminal or corrupt?
 A vignette experiment in rural India." *Political Communication* 31(3): 391-407.
  - Glynn, A. N. 2013.
 "What Can We Learn with Statistical Truth Serum?: Design and Analysis of the List Experiment." *Public Opinion Quarterly* 77: 159-172.
  - Albertson, B. L. and Lawrence, A. 2009.
 "After the Credits Roll: The Long-Term Effects of Educational Television on Public Knowledge and Attitudes." *American Politics Research* 37: 275-300.
  - Hainmueller, J., and Hopkins, D. J. (2015).
 The hidden American immigration consensus: A conjoint analysis of attitudes toward immigrants. *American Journal of Political Science*, 59(3): 529-548.